jennfshr/vnc2hpc/README.md

 *Note: spaces in file paths and filenames is common practice, and without escaping those paths when directing the vnc2hpc script to use them, it will fail to resolve the path.*

-*This is how one escapes spaces in the path to the viewer: `/Applications/VNC\ Viewer.app/Contents/MacOS`*
+*Use '\ ' to escape spaces in the path to the viewer: `/Applications/VNC\ Viewer.app/Contents/MacOS`*

 7. Set a variable in your .bashrc file: